thaibui/thaibui.github.io/_posts/2016-04-30-bringing-battle-city-back.md

 The bullet and the bricks were also a recreation from some of the reference images I found.
 They look better than the original, I think.

 I created the game from scratch.
-I used only what available in Javascript and HTML5 because I wanted it to run on multiple platforms.
+I used only what was available in Javascript and HTML5 because I wanted it to run on multiple platforms.
 I was too ambitious and it's probably why the game was never finished.
 Luckily, it is playable.